AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="objectType"></a>
 ###9.4.1 objectType
-The objectType property of an Object in statements with a cmi5 verb MUST be set to "activity".
+The objectType property of an Object in statements with a cmi5 verb MUST be set to "Activity".

 <a name="Object_ID"></a>
 ###9.4.2 id
-The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the URL launch line and the Course Structure.
+The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the launch URL and the Course Structure.

 An Example of usage in a statement: